 Born in Onești, Romania in 1961, Nadia took the 1976 Summer Olympics and the world by storm by winning 3 Olympic Gold Medals in Gymnastics before she had turned 15 years old.
 Not only that, Nadia became the first ever Olympic gymnast to score a perfect 10 at an Olympic competition.
 For good measure she came back at the 1980 Olympic Games and won 2 additional Olympic Gold Medals.
 In all, Nadia earned 9 Olympic Medals, and won the hearts of millions of people across the world, greatly enhancing the popularity of the sport of gymnastics.
+Her official retirement ceremony took place in Bucharest in 1984.
 Nadia has lived in the United States since 1989, with her husband, US Olympic gymnast Bart Connor.

 Special Mention: Prior to Nadia’s groundbreaking performance in 1976, Soviet gymnast Olga Korbut was the darling of the gymnastics world when she won 3 Olympic Gold Medals in ladies Gymnastics in 1972 (Team, Balance Beam, and Floor) at the age of 17.